 Recently orphaned teenager, Jimmy Mason (Junior Durkin, Little Men), comes to live with his uncle and aunt in the big city.
 The naive young man immediately gets in trouble with the police and he’s sent to a reformatory.
-There he faces abuse at the hands of the staff and fellow inmates.
-Pat O’Brien (Angels With Dirty Faces) plays the street hustler who gets Jimmy in trouble.
-Bette Davis plays O’Brien’s girlfriend.
+There he faces abuse at the hands of staff and fellow inmates.

 Reaction & Thoughts:

-Hell’s House, directed by Howard Higgin, is a mildly amusing programmer that now looks like an after-school TV special.
+Written by Paul Gangelin (Tarzan’s Secret Treasure) and B. Harrison Orkow (Army Wives), directed by Howard Higgin (The Painted Desert), Hell’s House is a mildly interesting programmer that now looks like an after-school TV special.

-The film has the heart in the right place.
-It’s trying to say something important about social injustice at the height of the Great Depression.
+Hell’s House has its heart in the right place — it’s trying to say something important about social injustice at the height of the Great Depression.
 It’s not a bad movie by any means, but it does tend to go for the obvious.
-William A. Wellman’s Wild Boys of the Road and William Wyler’s Dead End are better examples of this particular type of movie.

-The film is not only notable for providing Davis with her first starring role, but also for being the last film she made under the original Universal contract that had brought her to Hollywood (the film was made on a loan out to independent producer B. F. Zeidman).
-Davis’s heart was not in the picture (some posters misspelled her name).
-She was disenchanted with cinema and was eager to return to Broadway.
-Universal wasn’t enthused with Davis either and they didn’t renew the contract.
-She’s okay, but the role of the girlfriend is uninteresting.
+Hell’s House is notable not only for providing Davis with her first starring role, but also for being the last film she made under the Universal contract that had brought her to Hollywood (the film was made on a loan-out to independent producer B. F. Zeidman).
+Unimpressed with Davis’s work, Universal didn’t renew the contract.

-O’Brien’s role is a tad better written.
-Plus O’Brien has a lay-back style that has aged well.
-Both Davis and O’Brien are essentially supporting newcomer Durkin, who is the real star of the movie.
-There is nothing special about the young actor.
-The kid made a few more films and then disappeared.
+O’Brien and Davis are essentially supporting newcomer Junior Durkin, who is the real star of the movie.
+Durkin is fine, but there is really nothing special about the young actor.
+Durkin’s career never got any traction.
+After he failed to make an impression, the kid made a few more films and then disappeared.

 Conclusions & Final Thoughts:

-Hell’s House is the stereotypical 1930s Great Depression programmer — nonsensical and pointless, yet fast-paced and kinda of entertaining.
-Mostly for Davis completists.
+Hell’s House is a stereotypical 1930s Great Depression programmer: nonsensical and pointless, yet fast-paced and kind of entertaining.
+That being said, William A. Wellman’s Wild Boys of the Road and William Wyler’s Dead End are better examples of this particular type of movie.
 B&W, 72 minutes, Not Rated.